aginnovationaustralia/emissions-calculators-examples/README.md

 # Examples

-The repo currently includes fully documented and automatically generated API clients for C#, Javascript, PHP and Python.
+The repo currently includes fully documented and automatically generated API clients for C#, JavaScript, PHP and Python.
 See each example folder for detailed documentation.
 The goal is to supply scripts that allow you to either:
-- use the example clients available here directly
+- use the source code in the example clients straight away
 - code generate your own client for working with the API

+Each example has a script that can run and execute a succesful calculation, they typically jsut require configuring your client certificate files.
+They also include a script that is generating the client directly from the OpenAPI file for the API.

 # Contributing and support